jaronoff97/blog/_posts/2016-05-10-Welcome-To-Python.md

   x = 5 #Your first python variable!
 {% endhighlight %}

+The little hashtag, pound, number sign, etc. is what's called a comment, we can put it after any complete line of code (but not in the middle of one)
 We can do all sorts of things to x, we can add to it

 {% highlight python %}